-Cybersecurity Comparative Guide - - Japan
+Cybersecurity Comparative Guide

 7.1 What are the top three cyber-related problems or challenges that companies face in trying to secure their networks and data assets, and what are the best ways to address them?

-Chief information security officer (CISO): Management understanding of the role of the CISO is not yet well established.
-Although company management generally recognises that their company should address cybersecurity as an organisation, in many cases company policies are vague and do not identify specific issues.
-In addition, the role, tasks, duties and obligations of CISOs seem to be rather vague; thus, there is a risk that organisational measures are not being adequately promoted.
-In this regard, companies should clearly assign tasks, responsibility and authority to a CISO, and then establish communication links between management and the CISO.
+Management understanding of the role of a Chief Information Security Officer ('CISO') is not well established.
+Although company management is recognizing that each company should address Cybersecurity as an organization, in many cases, company policies are vague and do not identify specific issues.
+In addition, the role, tasks, duties and obligations of CISOs seem to be vague; thus, there is a risk that organizational measures are not being promoted.
+In this regard, it is necessary for companies to clearly assign the work content, responsibility, and authority to a CISO, and then establish communication links between management and the CISO.

-Lack of human resources: In order to promote cybersecurity measures, it is necessary to have secure resources relating to persons who have the qualifications and skills to become CISOs or to support CISOs.
-But it is generally unclear what kinds of budgets and what kinds of human resources are needed in this regard.
-Thus, many companies struggle to secure the necessary human resources.
-In order to address this problem, it is necessary to build a model for security personnel and design a working internal CISO system that addresses issues such as career paths, evaluation and salaries.
+In order to promote Cybersecurity measures, it is necessary to have secure resources relating to persons who can qualitatively and in sufficient numbers become CISOs or who can support CISOs.
+But it is generally not clear how much budget and what kind of human resources are needed.
+Thus, many companies are struggling to secure human resources.
+In order to address the problem, it is necessary to build a model of security personnel, and to design a working internal CISO system such as career path formation, evaluation, and salary.

-Appropriate evaluation of security operation status: An increasing number of companies are preparing internal regulations to promote cybersecurity measures.
-However, few are conducting exercises and training to check whether these measures are operating properly.
-Therefore, it is necessary to strengthen countermeasures by reviewing internal rules and conducting regular exercises and training, vulnerability diagnoses, penetration tests and internal audits.
+An increasing number of companies are preparing internal regulations to promote Cybersecurity measures.
+However, only a few companies are conducting exercises and training to check whether their measures are operating properly.
+Therefore, it is necessary to strengthen countermeasures by reviewing internal rules, and conducting exercises and training, vulnerability diagnoses, penetration tests, and internal audits as regular check activities.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.